henrygd/social-image-server/readme.md

 Ideally you want to use this in a layout template that will generate the correct URL for each page.

-A useful site for previewing or generating boilerplate is [heymeta.com](https://www.heymeta.com/).
+A useful site for previewing or generating boilerplate HTML is [heymeta.com](https://www.heymeta.com/).

 ## URL Parameters